Mac-STAT/Stat155Notes/docs/04-logistic-regression.md

 If we used a threshold of 0.8, then we'd say that for any experiment with a predicted chance of o-ring failure 0.8 or greater, we'll predict that there will be o-ring failure.
 As with any predictions, we may make an error.
 With this threshold, what is our **accuracy** (# of correctly predicted/# of data points)?

 In the table below, we see that there were 3 data points in which we correctly predicted o-ring failure (using a threshold of 0.8).
-There were 4 data points in which we erroneously predicted that it wouldn't fail when it actually did and correctly predicted no failure for 16 data points.
+There were 4 data points in which we erroneously predicted that it wouldn't fail when it actually did, and we correctly predicted no failure for 16 data points.
 So in total, our accuracy is (16+3)/(16+4+3) =  0.82 or 82%.

 ```r